JCassio1/Tic-Tac-Toe/README.md

 ## What have I learnt

-1 Create and Scan QR Codes
+ Markup : 1 Create and Scan QR Codes
 2 Use multipeer connectivity
 3 Table views specifically for scoreboards
 4 Human vs Machine gameplay logic